CBDesignS/ha-wordplay/README.md

 ---

-**🎮 Ready to play?
-Install now and check your Home Assistant sidebar for the WordPlay panel!**
+**🎮 Ready to play?** [Follow the installation guide](INSTALL.md) to get started!

 *Note: This integration is not affiliated with the original Wordle game or The New York Times.*
 ** It is My take upon a word guessing game, My code, My icon, My Hard Work.. ** ps.
 I never wrote a single line of code.
 I challenged myself to use online Ai to do everything. all of the code was generated by Anthropic Claude Sonnet 4.
 We fell out quite a few times but here it is.